tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 }
 ```

-I’m using std::io to read input into the mutable command variable binding, then I println() to echo my input back to the screen.
+I'm using std::io to read input into the mutable command variable binding, then I println() to echo my input back to the screen.

 Then we build: